-Subsidies and incentives that encourage housing for low- and moderate-income households may create 46 intangible property rights in addition to real property rights and may also create restrictions that modify real 47 property rights.
-The appraiser should demonstrate the ability to discern the differences between the real and 48 intangible property rights and value the various rights involved.
-Low-Income Housing Tax Credits (LIHTCs) 49 are an example of an incentive that results in intangible property rights that are not real property but might be 50 included in the appraisal.
-Project-based rent subsidies are an example of a subsidy accompanied by restrictions 51 that modify real property rights.
-Appraisers should be aware that tenant-based rent subsidies do not 52 53 automatically result in a property right to the owner or developer of subsidized housing.

-54 Standards Rule 1-2(e) allows the inclusion of intangible assets that are not real property in the appraisal.
-When 55 personal property, trade fixtures, or intangible items are included in the appraisal, the appraiser must analyze 56 the effect on value of such non-real property items, as required by Standards Rule 1-4(g).

-A critical factor in all subsidized housing appraisals is the analysis of whether or not the various subsidies, incentives, and restrictions remain with the real property following a sale or foreclosure and thus are marketable property rights to be included in the appraisal.
+- 46 Subsidies and incentives that encourage housing for low- and moderate-income households may create - 47 intangible property rights in addition to real property rights and may also create restrictions that modify real - 48 property rights.
+The appraiser should demonstrate the ability to discern the differences between the real and - intangible property rights and value the various rights involved.
+Low-Income Housing Tax Credits (LIHTCs) - are an example of an incentive that results in intangible property rights that are not real property but might be - included in the appraisal.
+Project-based rent subsidies are an example of a subsidy accompanied by restrictions - 52 that modify real property rights.
+Appraisers should be aware that tenant-based rent subsidies do not - automatically result in a property right to the owner or developer of subsidized housing. - 54 Standards Rule 1-2(e) allows the inclusion of intangible assets that are not real property in the appraisal.
+When - 55 personal property, trade fixtures, or intangible items are included in the appraisal, the appraiser must analyze - the effect on value of such non-real property items, as required by Standards Rule 1-4(g). - A critical factor in all subsidized housing appraisals is the analysis of whether or not the various subsidies, - incentives, and restrictions remain with the real property following a sale or foreclosure and thus are marketable - 59 property rights to be included in the appraisal.

-60 Value Definition Issues
+Value Definition Issues

-The value definition in any appraisal is a controlling factor of the bundle of rights to be considered in the appraisal.
+- The value definition in any appraisal is a controlling factor of the bundle of rights to be considered in the - appraisal.
 Standards Rule 1-2(c) requires an appraiser to identify the type and definition of value.
-Standards Rule 1-2(c) further states, if the value opinion to be developed is market value, ascertain whether the value is to be the most probable price:

-65 (i) in terms of cash; or 66 (ii) in terms of financial arrangements equivalent to cash; or 67 (iii) in other precisely defined terms; and 68 (iv) if the opinion of value is to be based on non-market financing or financing with unusual 69 conditions or incentives, the terms of such financing must be clearly identified and the 70 appraiser's opinion of their contributions to or negative influence on value must be developed 71 by analysis of relevant market data.

-If the appraisal of a subsidized housing assignment is for market value, the appraiser must determine if requirement (i), (ii), (iii), or (iv) above applies to the specific definition selected or required by the client.
-The appraiser can then determine if the programs and intangible assets created by the programs affecting the subject property qualify under the selected or required market value definition.
-This determination requires competent knowledge of the programs and whether the programs qualify under (i), (ii), (ii), or (iv) above.

-USPAP does not mandate market value appraisals, but it does require that the type and definition of value be identified.
-If the type of value for the total property (real property and intangible assets) is not market value, then (i), (ii), (iii), and (iv) above may not be applicable.
+Standards - Rule 1-2(c) further states, if the value opinion to be developed is market value, ascertain whether the value is to - be the most probable price: - 65 (i) in terms of cash; or - (ii) in terms of financial arrangements equivalent to cash; or - (iii) in other precisely defined terms; and - (iv) if the opinion of value is to be based on non-market financing or financing with unusual conditions or incentives, the terms of such financing must be clearly identified and the appraiser's opinion of their contributions to or negative influence on value must be developed by analysis of relevant market data. - 72 If the appraisal of a subsidized housing assignment is for market value, the appraiser must determine if - 73 requirement (i), (ii), (iii), or (iv) above applies to the specific definition selected or required by the client.
+The - appraiser can then determine if the programs and intangible assets created by the programs affecting the subject - 75 property qualify under the selected or required market value definition.
+This determination requires competent - knowledge of the programs and whether the programs qualify under (i), (ii), (iii), or (iv) above. - USPAP does not mandate market value appraisals, but it does require that the type and definition of value be - identified.
+If the type of value for the total property (real property and intangible assets) is not market value, - then (i), (ii), (iii), and (iv) above may not be applicable. - 80 In appraisal of subsidized housing, the value definition selected or required by the client and the reporting - 81 techniques used should be discussed with the client prior to the acceptance of the assignment because the - 82 analyses may be based on general market terms, subsidized housing submarket financing with unusual - conditions or incentives, both, or some other defined premise.